 Lucy and I became friends when we co-founded the IAWM.
 I remember endless meetings at Barnard College in the late 1970s, during which she taught me leadership skills and shared her parliamentarian savvy.
 Many women at that time were afraid to state their opinions so as not to offend anyone, and instead, they claimed not to know or not to have an opinion.
 She empowered women to state their minds.
-Her decades of experience in community organizing and involvement with numerous social movements for equity and jusin Brooklyn, and the second on April 23 at the University of North Carolina.
-The third performance, on May 23, was a concert that had been video-recorded at the Howland Chamber Music Series in New York, on May 2, before a small, invited audience.
-The work received its first public performances at The Seal Bay Festival in Maine on August 16, 18, and 19.
+Her decades of experience in community organizing and involvement with numerous social movements for equity and justice in New York City gave her experience and gravitas as a leader.